-After at least six surgeries in the last 15 years plus another 2-3 “procedures,” I was plenty used to waking up from anesthesia.
+After at least six surgeries in the last 15 years plus another 2-3 “procedures,” I was used to waking up from anesthesia.
 There’s a bit of grogginess followed by a desire to go back to sleep.
-Each time I knew I was in a hopsital and would be going home in one or two hours.
+Each time I knew I was in a hospital and would be going home in one or two hours.
 I felt like I was coming out of anesthesia.

-This day was different.
-Much different.
-I woke up, saw a river, and heard a voice.
+I heard a voice.
 I don’t remember a face with the voice and the only words I recall were “I’ve called 911 and I’ve answered that question seven times now.“*